Braeden57/Lightning-Distance-Calculator/README.md

-#Lightning Distance Calculator
+# Lightning Distance Calculator

-This is my fun little Lightning Distance Calculator side project
+This is my fun little Lightning Distance Calculator side project.

-make sure you have the libraries installed run these commands: npm init npm i --dev-start nodemon npm i ejs
+### Setting up code
+1. Install libraries using `npm install`
+2. Open your CMD or Terminal and use `npm start`

-the type in the terminal npm start the web application should be on localhost:3000
+3. The web application will then be available on `localhost:8080`